 - The habit of apologizing in Japanese society

 The term 姻戚 (いんせき) can be translated as “relatives by marriage”.
-Refers to people related through marriage, such as spouse, in-laws, in-laws and others, without any blood ties.
+It refers to people who are related through marriage, such as spouses, in-laws, siblings-in-law, and others, without any blood relation.

-It is a common term in Japanese to refer to relatives by marriage, and can be used in both formal and informal contexts.
-It can be used to refer to kinship relationships in a general way, without specifying which relationship is being referred to.
+It is a common term in Japanese to refer to relatives by marriage and can be used in formal or informal contexts.
+It can be used to refer to family relationships in general without specifying which relationship is being mentioned.

 This word Inseki is formed by the kanji [姻] (いん), which means “marriage” or “union”, and [戚] (せき), which means “kinship” or “relatives”.

-The word Insekikankei [姻戚関係] can be used to refer to relationships between relatives by marriage.
+The word Insekikankei [姻戚関係] can be used to refer to the relationships between relatives by marriage.

-The term 隕石 (いんせき) can be translated as "meteorite".
-Composed of the ideograms [隕] (いん), which means "fall" or "disintegration", and [石] (せき), which means "stone".
+The term 隕石 (いんせき) can be translated as “meteorite”.
+It is composed of the ideograms [隕] (いん), which means “fall” or “disintegration”, and [石] (せき), which means “stone”.

-Inseki refers to a celestial body that enters Earth's atmosphere and falls to the planet's surface, a term both scientific and popular culture.
-Do not confuse with the word meteor which is [流星].
+Inseki refers to a celestial body that enters the Earth’s atmosphere and falls to the planet’s surface, a term both scientific and part of popular culture.
+Do not confuse it with the word meteor, which is [流星].

-Meteorites are formed from fragments of asteroids or comets that disintegrate in space and are attracted by Earth's gravity.
-They can be made from different materials such as stone, metal or mixtures of both.
+Meteorites are formed from fragments of asteroids or comets that disintegrate in space and are attracted by Earth’s gravity.
+They can be made of different materials, such as stone, metal, or mixtures of both.

-The term 引責 (いんせき) can be translated as "responsibility" or "fault".
-It is formed by the Kanji [引] (いん), which means "to pull" or "bring", and [責] (せき), which means "guilt" or "responsibility".
+The term 引責 (いんせき) can be translated as “responsibility” or “blame”.
+It is formed by the kanjis [引] (いん), which means “pull” or “bring”, and [責] (せき), which means “blame” or “responsibility”.
 Together, the ideograms refer to the act of taking responsibility or blame for something.

-Its use is frequent to refer to the act of taking responsibility or blame for a problem or failure.
-Another common related word is sekinin [責任] which means responsibility.
+Its use is frequent to refer to the act of taking responsibility or blame for some problem or failure.
+Another common related word is sekinin [責任], which means responsibility.